rdkcentral/Lightning-SDK/docs/plugins/log.md

 Instead of using `console.log` (or `.debug`, `.error`, `.warn`), it is recommended to use the *Log* plugin.

-The Log plugin generates (prettier) logs *only* if the [Platform Setting](settings.md#platform-settings)`log` is set to 'true'.
+The Log plugin generates (prettier) logs *only* if the [Platform Setting](settings.md#platform-settings)`log` is set to `true`.
 As a result, you can keep a (small) number of relevant logs inside your App code without the need to remove them before you push your App to production (this is handled automatically).

 ## Usage